| Recently, reader feedback has led me to

 "public," so when in doubt, consult javap against the actual

 compiled bytecode to be certain of its access level.)
+Application In the preceding article in the series ("Collection

-types"), when talking about arrays in Scala (Array[T] s
+types"), when talking about arrays in Scala (Array[T]s

 to be exact) I said, "obtaining the i'th element of the